ARCLeeds/website-documents/libraries1.md

 6.  `.exe` or no extension means the file is executable.
 ​
 Shared libraries are used by default when they are available.
-By specifying the '-static' command you can force the use of static libraries.
+By specifying the `-static` command you can force the use of static libraries.

 ​